ndmitchell/ghc-make/README.md

 #### What GHC features are unsupported?

-Anything not captured by `ghc -M` will not be tracked, which includes additional dependencies registered by Template Haskell.
+Anything not captured by `ghc -M` will not be tracked, including dependencies registered by Template Haskell and `#include` files.

 #### Why is it faster?